 Porthleven Food Festival

-A community led food festival taking place on 22-24th April 2022 in Porthleven.
+A community led food festival taking place on 21-23rd April 2023 in Porthleven.
 Taste your way through all of the local and interesting foods on offer and enjoy bands and events throughout the day.
+See their site for more info here.

 Easter at Eden